kyoon55/my-tech/MIGRATION.md

 It also notes the different behaviour of `theme` and `remote_theme` in connection with interim versions of the theme, such as pre-releases.

-#### CHANGELOG

-The CHANGELOG page lists the changes made in all previous releases and pre-releases of new versions of the theme gem.

 It also lists changes made to the `main` branch of the theme since the latest release or pre-release.